-Ronald Reagan's announcement of Senator Richard Schweiker as his prospective running, mate should at 'east-confound those of his critics who, ignoring his success as governor of California, have envisioned him as an inflexible ideologue.
-But the selection does have about it an
+Ronald Reagan's announcement of Senator Richard Schweiker as his prospective running mate should at least-confound those of his critics who, ignoring his success as governor of California, have envisioned him as an inflexible ideologue.
+But the selection does have about it an air of desperation.